Clare Smyth: 2016–2021: Core and Oncore

 Smyth left Restaurant Gordon Ramsay in 2016 to open her first solo restaurant, Core.
 Core opened in London's Notting Hill neighbourhood in July 2017.
 In April 2018, Core was named Best Restaurant at the GQ Food and Drink Awards.

 Smyth was named the World's Best Female Chef 2018 by the World's 50 Best Restaurants.
 In 2018, Smyth appeared as a judge in the "UK" episode of The Final Table, season 1.

 On 1 October 2018, Core was awarded two Michelin stars in the 2019 Michelin Guide.
 Core was awarded three Michelin stars in the 2021 Michelin Guide, which made her the first British woman to have a restaurant awarded three Michelin stars.

 In early 2021, it was reported that Smyth would open a restaurant in Sydney, Australia.
 Oncore, on the 26th floor of the Crown Sydney in Barangaroo opened in November 2021 with head chef Alan Stuart.

 A review in Bloomberg described Oncore as "Sydney's best restaurant".
 Due to ongoing border restrictions to prevent the transmission of COVID-19, Smyth was not able to be at the opening.

 2022–present

 In May 2025, she collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".

+In September 2025, Smyth opened her luxury bistro, Corenucopia, in Chelsea, offering her interpretation on British cuisine.
+In 2026, the same restaurant was awarded its first Michelin Star after being open only for two months.